In these towns, game day is everything

 Team spirit at the Chick-fil-A of University of Southern California (USC) extends beyond the restaurant.
 The restaurant sponsors each pre-game show at Los Angeles Memorial Coliseum with free sandwiches, games and cheers.

-“There’s an energy on game day in our restaurant and in the community that’s hard to put into words; you just feel it,” says Derby.
+“There’s an energy on game day in our restaurant and in the community that’s hard to put into words; you just feel it,” says Lamothe.
 “We all look forward to football season and each year seems to get better and better!”

 Auburn University: Auburn, Ala.